Self-Supervised Multimodal Learning: A Survey: Challenges and Future Directions

-\keypoint{Emergent Abilities} Large language models exhibit emergent abilities, where meaningful performance on certain tasks can only be observed when the model size reaches a certain scale \cite{wei2022emergent}.
+\keypoint{Emergent Abilities} Large language models exhibit emergent abilities, where meaningful performance on certain tasks can only be observed when the model size reaches a certain scale~\cite{wei2022emergent}.
 However, emergent abilities in multimodal models remain relatively unexplored.
 SSL allows for the scaling of multimodal models, which may lead to emergent abilities in challenging tasks such as multimodal reasoning, bringing us closer to general-purpose models.
-Thorough analysis is necessary to determine the tasks, architectures, model sizes, and dataset sizes at which SSML models demonstrate emergent abilities. {Notably, emergent abilities may manifest differently between modalities.
+Notably, emergent abilities may manifest differently between modalities.
 For instance, language models appear to gain common sense and logic abilities from scaling \cite{brown2020language} while a multimodal model may showcase emergent zero-shot recognition \cite{girdhar2023imagebind}.
 Analyzing how and when these properties emerge across modalities can provide insights into the representations learned.
 Additionally, emergent multimodal abilities may arise from model architectures uniquely suited for fusing modalities or the alignment mechanism.
-Identifying fusion and alignment techniques that unlock new abilities will underpin future multimodal model designs.}
+Identifying fusion and alignment techniques that unlock new abilities will underpin future multimodal model designs.